 Whole Grains

-While grains are not typically considered protein foods, they can contribute significantly to daily protein intake.
+While grains are not typically thought of as protein foods, they can contribute significantly to daily protein intake.
 Serving a whole-wheat pita bread with a curry gives the protein level a nice little bump - that's how I treat whole grains when thinking about protein, a nice bump.

 Good options include: